martinheidegger/i18n-core/Readme.md

 // args .......... `args` to be used when translating core.translateFirst(keys, fallbackKey, namedArgs, args)

-// Creates a api node where each key is prefixed
+// Creates an api node where each key is prefixed
 // prefix .............. prefix to be set for each translation request
 // allowModification ... allows changePrefix API
 core.prefix(prefix, allowModification)

+// Creates an api node where each key is prefixed to an absolute root
+// prefix .............. prefix to be set for each translation request
+// allowModification ... allows changePrefix API
+core.absPrefix(prefix, allowModification)

 // Changes the prefix of the API (undefined when modification forbidden) core.changePrefix(prefix)